How to Install Vinyl Flooring: 3 Methods

 How to Cut Sheet Vinyl

-You can cut vinyl sheet by using a sharp utility knife.
+You can cut a vinyl sheet by using a sharp utility knife.
 You’ll need to cut the vinyl sheet to fit the edges of the room as well as around any objects.
+However, before making any cuts, ensure that the sheet is squared to the room.
+You don’t want a crooked or skewed pattern on your new sheet vinyl flooring!

 - Unroll the vinyl sheet into the room you’re installing in.
 Line up any seams and make sure the sheet is properly square to the room.